bradgichangi/react_calendar/README.md

 # Dynamic Calendar

-Month and Year inputs are taken to calculate and display the appropriate days.
+Month and Year inputs are taken to calculate and display the appropriate dates.
 Created using React.